Display Bilingual:

 • Twas a dark day in Dallas, November '63

 "Twas" is an archaic contraction of "it was".
-It is used here to create a historical and somewhat formal tone.
+It's used here to evoke a sense of historical storytelling and solemnity.
+Common in older literature and folk songs.

 • A day that will live on in infamy